Isysxp/GT40/README.md

 	occurs, change line 65 in PDP11/pdp_vt.c to '#define VT11_DELAY 20'.
 This trap  occurs because the bootvt programme cannot keep up with the VT11 instruction fetches.
 	In addition, I have included a script to run the VT11 embedded Lunar Lander. 'do lunar'.
-	Finally, I have added two versions of Spacewar.
+	I have added two versions of Spacewar.
 	Run with 'do spacewar'.
 This is from Lars Brinkhoff and I am not sure how it works.
 	Run with 'do spwar'.
 I do not know where this is from but it uses the SR to control the ships.
-(Really hard!).
+(Really hard!).<br>
+   	Finally as the amazing PiDP10 has arrived, I have added a specific ITS script.
+Use as 'do its <DNS name of your PiDP10>.
+  	This will attach the GT40 to port 10019 and allow it to be used as a LLOGO display slave.
 <br>
 <br>
 	Ian Schofield Mar 2024<br>